pcaston/OpenPeerPower.github.io/source/_integrations/frontend.markdown

 ha_domain: frontend
 ---

-This offers the official frontend to control Home Assistant.
+This offers the official frontend to control Open Peer Power.
 This integration is by default enabled, unless you've disabled or removed the [`default_config:`](https://www.home-assistant.io/integrations/default_config/) line from your configuration.
 If that is the case, the following example shows you how to enable this integration manually:

 ```yaml
 # Example configuration.yaml entry